nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 </details>

-This facilitate gVCF filtering (as symbols such as **- _ , . $ (  ) #**, overalpping names, and typos are removed).
+The filtering phase is facilitate by the removal of symbols such as **- _ , . $ (  ) #**, overalpping names, and typos.

-Moreover resnaming the strains results in an easy-to-parse meaningful dash-separated tag.
+Moreover, renaming the strains results in an easy-to-parse meaningful dash-separated tag.

 I recommend to run it at the last of your analyses.